-It should be noted that more detailed assessment of the alignment in terms of traffic impact would be Various opportunities for connecting LR3 to the Airport required to determine whether further grade separation of major junctions along the line is required, for example at the Collins Avenue junction.
+It should be noted that more detailed assessment of the alignment in terms of traffic impact would be separation of major junctions along the line is required, for example at the Collins Avenue junction.
 This would lead to additional costs and potentially more land take in and around these junctions.